 Tickets: $15 (PMH Members receive free admission for 2).
 Ticket price includes viewing the Finnish Folk Art Museum and the exhibit galleries.

 Advance purchase is highly recommended as space is limited per tour.
 To purchase tickets online, click here.
 For more information, call 626.577.1660, ext.
 10. The Museum is closed on all major holidays.
-The Museum’s hours can be affected by the schedule at the Rose Bowl Stadium and filmings.
+The Museum’s hours can be affected by the schedule at the Rose Bowl Stadium and special events.
 Check our calendar for specific dates.

 For groups of 10 or more people, please see our information on group tours.